The fact that you can warp reality does not change the fact that you're still just a puny dork in a dress.

 It should be noted that not every wizard is squishy.
 See Combat Medic, Magic Knight, and Kung-Fu Wizard.

-Compare Armor and Magic Don't Mix, Blind Seer, Waif Prophet, Black Mage, White Mage.
+Compare Armor and Magic Don't Mix, Blind Seer, Waif Prophet, Black Mage, White Mage, and Shoot the Mage First.
 Corollary to Magic Is Mental.

-Evangeline noted that beyond a certain level of power, the two become indistinguishable due to the sheer amount of power a mage is then capable of channeling.
+Evangeline noted that beyond a certain level of power, the Magic Knight and artillery mage become indistinguishable due to the sheer amount of power a mage is then capable of channeling.
 None of the high-level mages in the story have problems with close-ranged combat.

 The squishiness was why Kotarō initially despised western mages.
 He started respecting Negi after he proved not-so-squishy.